 When Hasbro bought Wizards and transferred licensing operations to their corporate offices in the Pawtucket, RI, Jim talked to some investors and started Bastion Press.
 From 2001 through much of 2006, Bastion produced gaming products under the d20 system trademark license (part of the Open Gaming License he worked on developing with Ryan Dancey, Cindi Rice, Keith Strohm, David Wise, and others while back at Wizards).

 From there, the lure of Dungeons & Dragons called him to Boston where he served as director of product marketing for Dungeons & Dragons Online and The Lord of the Rings Online.
-Jim is now Sr. Director of Brand Marketing for for Trion Worlds, where he continues working in fantasy lands like ArcheAge, Defiance, RIFT, Trove...and probably more titles that he can't talk about.
+Jim then moved to San Francisco as Sr. Director of Brand Marketing for Trion Worlds, where he continued working in fantasy lands like ArcheAge, Defiance, RIFT, Trove...and probably more titles that he can't talk about.

-From there, Jim worked at Trion Worlds in San Francisco, where he worked on RIFT, Defiance, Trove, Devilian, ArcheAge, and more.
-He's now happily home at Paizo leading up the licensing and marketing efforts for Pathfinder, Starfinder, the Adventure Card Game, and much more.
+He's now happily home at Paizo leading up the licensing and marketing efforts for Pathfinder, Starfinder, and much more.